How does Help to Buy work?

 The Government would then lend them £30,000 as an equity loan, and the buyer would apply for a mortgage to cover the remaining £112,500.

-Equity loans can only be used for newly built properties worth up to £600,000 in England.
+These loans can only be used for newly built properties worth up to £600,000 in England.

-Each scheme has its own criteria on further eligibility, but in England the help comes with the conditions that the property mustn't be sublet, or bought as part of a part exchange deal on the old home.
-Applicants also mustn't own any other property when they buy their new home.
+For example, in England the property being purchased mustn't be sublet or bought as part of a part-exchange deal on an old home.
+Applicants also must not own any other property when they buy their new home.